Aromatherapy essential oils for psoriasis

 Place 1 cup cornflour, 1 cup baking soda and 1 cup oats in a pop sock and tie securely.
 Run a warm (not hot) bath and add your pop sock and 1 cup of apple cider vinegar to the water - squeezing the sock well!
 Use this bath 5 times a week to help soothe and heal.

 Once or twice weekly try this bath blend to help moisturise and soothe the skin and help you relax and unwind.
 The salt and oils will also help to prevent infection if the skin is cracked.
 Mix 1/2 cup Dead Sea Salt, 1 cup oats, 1 teaspoon Jojoba Oil, 1 teaspoon Extra Virgin Cold Pressed Olive Oil, 2 drops German Chamomile, 4 Bergamot and 4 Lavender.
 Place in a pop sock and tie securely.
 Add to the bath once the water has run and squeeze regularly to help dissolve the salts and release the oat milk.

 Moisturising Aloe Vera Gel/Cream

 Use after a bath or shower on lesions – or areas where lesions can appear – always do a skin patch test first to help ensure suitability.
-Take 100ml Aloe Vera & Seaweed Gel OR Moisturising Cream Base and add 10ml Vitamin E Oil, 10ml Jojoba Oil, 10ml Avocado Oil, 3 drops German Chamomile, 4 Tea Tree, 4 Patchouli, 10 Bergamot and 10 Lavender.
+Take 100ml Aloe Vera & Seaweed Gel OR Organic Moisturising Cream and add 10ml Vitamin E Oil, 10ml Jojoba Oil, 10ml Avocado Oil, 3 drops German Chamomile, 4 Tea Tree, 4 Patchouli, 10 Bergamot and 10 Lavender.
 Stir well and keep in an airtight jar.